mbodm/cdis-mac/README.md

 "_DDC VCP60 value_", what?

-Each VCP60 value represents one physical input source of your display.
-Either you just test each VCP60 value (by using the `[number]` argument), or you take a look into your display's user manual, to find out which VCP60 value corresponds to which physical input source.
+Using DDC, each VCP60 value represents one physical input source of your display.
+Either you just test each VCP60 value (by using the `[number]` argument), or you take a look into your display's user manual, to find out which DDC VCP60 value corresponds to which physical input source.

 ### Support for earlier macOS/platform versions